All the HTML and PDF content here is licensed under a Creative Commons

 test.
 Antonyms are removed from the verbal section to make rote

 memorization of vocabulary less useful.
-The percent of content devoted to
+(For a list of the antonym words

 college-level reading material, compared to previous SAT reading